IN-CORE/incore-services/README.md

 ## Hazard Service
 The hazard service supports creating hazard objects such as earthquake, tornado, tsunami, flood and hurricane.
 After creating a hazard, users can request hazard value of a given location.

-## Maestro Service
-Used to record and manage playbook workflows.
-It can capture the status and dependencies of each step or sub-step of the workflow.

 ## Space Service
 The space service manages groups of users and control access by those groups to certain entity throughout services.